Alcaston House

 Alcaston House, located on the corner of Melbourne's Collins and Spring St, rises seven levels over a basement, and is one Melbourne's first mixed-use Art Deco buildings.
 It was designed by the firm of architects, A. and K. Henderson and erected by T Donald and Co. in 1929-30.
 The Renaissance Revival complex was erected for the trustees of Dr EM James, whose home previously occupied the land.
-Located at 2 Collins St, Melbourne; it is amongst is an early example of multi-storey residential accommodation in the city at a time when the post-war preference for flat living in Europe and the USA was becoming manifest in Australia.
+Located at 2 Collins St, Melbourne; it is an early example of multi-storey residential accommodation in the city at a time when the post-war preference for flat living in Europe and the USA was becoming manifest in Australia.
 The art deco building is directly opposite the Old Treasury Building and Victoria's Parliament Building.